-While film was not super expensive, taking photos on film, processing the film did have a cost.
+While the film was not super expensive, taking photos on film, and processing the film did have a cost.
 Our store would charge about $10 to $15 to process 36 photographs.
 Some of the photos would be great and some of the photos would be not so great.
 Most photographers will agree that if you want to get good at photography you must take photos – lots of photos.
 In the age of film, it was financially prohibitive for many people to get good at photography.

 Fast forward to today when most smartphones have good cameras.
-Digital cameras ranging from simple point and shoot cameras to complex DSLR cameras are increasingly within the price range of many consumers.
+Digital cameras ranging from simple point-and-shoot cameras to complex DSLR cameras are increasingly within the price range of many consumers.
 Digital photos can be seen almost immediately.
 Using a digital camera whether a stand-alone machine or one that is part of your smartphone you can take hundreds of photos without it costing a dime.

 Untold Stories and 3 Lessons for Entrepreneurs – No one can tell the story of your business the way you can.
 No one else will have your passion.
 No one else will have your love.
 Click here to read more.